Murder of Vicki Lynne Hoskinson: Apprehension of suspect

 The trace on the license plate led to a 28-year-old Los Angeles man named Frank Jarvis Atwood.
 Agents ran a background check and found kidnapping and child molestation charges.
 Atwood was out on parole in California for sexual abuse of an 8-year old boy.
 They went to the address where Atwood's vehicle was registered.
 It was the home of Atwood's parents, Frank Jarvis Atwood Sr., a retired army brigadier general, and his wife, who was more protective of their son.
 A few hours later, Atwood called his parents stating his car had broken down in Texas and he needed money wired to get it fixed.
 His mother wrote down the address in Kerrville, Texas, where Atwood awaited a new transmission.
 His father copied the information and drove to a nearby payphone and reported the address to the FBI.
 FBI agents in Texas detained Atwood and his traveling companion, James McDonald, at the mechanic shop on September 20 and impounded the car.

 During questioning, Atwood told investigators he was in Vicki's neighborhood on September 17, the day she disappeared, staying in a nearby park.
 About 3:00 pm, he left to buy drugs and returned to the park about 5:00 pm, but did not say where he was during the two-hour period.
 McDonald corroborated Atwood's story and told investigators that he and Atwood had an argument in the park about 3:00.
 After that, Atwood left for two hours and returned with bloodstains on his hands and clothing.
 Atwood told McDonald he got into a fight with a drug dealer and stabbed him.
 Investigators found two men who claimed Atwood spent two nights in their trailer.
 One of them, known as Mad Dog, claimed Atwood's clothes and hands were bloodstained, and that they had suggested Atwood get rid of his clothes.
 Atwood told them that he stabbed a double-crossing drug dealer.

 Evidence

-While no physical evidence in the car could be linked to Vicki's person, accident reconstruction experts matched pink paint on the front bumper of Atwood's vehicle to the color of the paint on Vicki's bike, and traced damage to the car's gravel pan to one of the bike's pedals.
+While no physical evidence inside the car could be linked to Vicki's person, accident reconstruction experts matched pink paint on the front bumper of Atwood's vehicle to the color of the paint on Vicki's bike, and traced damage to the car's gravel pan to one of the bike's pedals.
 Traces of nickel plating from the bumper were also found on the bike.
 Returning to the site where the bike was found, investigators discovered damage to the mailbox post about 12 inches above ground, consistent with the height of Atwood's sports car, and believed this to be the spot where the car allegedly struck Vicki's bike at a slow speed.
 Atwood's clothing from the day of Vicki's disappearance was never recovered.